JonesH/markdown-cv/index.md

 `2007-2016`
 __Radboud University, Nijmegen__
-- Artificial Intelligence, Computer Science
+- Computer Science, Artificial Intelligence

 <!-- do we need this?
 ## Achievements